WPChill/imageseo-wordpress/readme.txt

 To help us translate Image SEO in your language, contact us

 == Changelog ==

+= 1.2.6 (03-08-2020) =
+- Improved : Remove cache reportso that the data is always up to date
+- Improved : Image query improvement

 = 1.2.5 (03-01-2020) =
 - New: Social card compatible with Rank Math